joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 | tdata3(0x7a3)                | mcontext(0x7a8)              |
 | tinfo(0x7a4)                 | mscontext(0x7aa)             |

-The trigger module behaves differently to on one hand leverage the trigger in debug mode, on the other hand protect the secure code from the external debugger.
+The trigger module behaves differently with debug security extension as the following

-- Triggers with action = 1 (enter debug mode) will only fire if external debug is enabled for corresponding privilege mode
+- Triggers with action = 1 (enter debug mode) will only fire if debug is enabled for corresponding privilege level.
-- The trigger to start/stop/notify trace module succeeds only if the hart running privilege mode is enable for trace in mdbgctl.tracectl
+- The trigger to start/stop/notify trace module succeeds only if the privilege level of the hart is enable for trace in mdbgctl.trcprv/mdbgctl.trcv.
-- In debug mode, triggers could not be enabled for privileges higher than the one specified in mdbgsec.dbgprv.
+- In debug mode, triggers cannot be enabled for privilege levels higher than the one specified in mdbgsec.dbgprv/mdbgsec.dbgv.
-- If the trigger is already enabled for higher privilege mode (by hart) than the ones allowed in mdbgsec.dbgprv/mdbgsec.tracectl, it could not be altered in debug mode and tdata1/2/3 return 0x0 in a read access.
+- If the trigger is already enabled for higher privilege level (by hart) than the ones allowed in mdbgsec, it could not be altered in debug mode and tdata1/2/3 return 0x0 in read accesses.

-> 💡 Rationale: There might be the cases, though rare, that native debugger set trigger in high privilege mode while external debugger is restriced to reletive low privilege mode accessibility.
-We would like to avoid that external debugger corrupts the trigger setting in high privilege mode of native debbugger, which makes them othogonal.
+> 💡 There might be the cases, though rare, that native debugger and external debugger co-exists.
+The native debugger might set a trigger in high privilege level while external debugger is restricted to relative low privilege level accessibility.
+This rule avoid that the external debugger corrupts the trigger setting in high privilege level of native debugger.
+Both debuggers should be orthogonal.

+- The trigger chain should be protected properly by either of them
-- If a trigger chain is set up (by hart), the trigger in the chain can only be modified by M mode debug privilege.
+	- The privilege level of the trigger chain is determined by the highest privilege level among the chain.
+The chain could only be modified if debug is enable for this privilege level.
+	- Triggers in a chain can only be modified by privilege level 3 when in debug mode.

->💡 Rationale: The restriction is a trade-off between usablity and hardware complexity.
+>💡 This is a trade-off between usability and hardware complexity.
 The integrity of the trigger chain set by hart need to be assured when external debugger is going to leverage triggers.
-There might be the case that the triggers are chained up across privilege modes (e.g. from S mode to M mode), while the external debugger could only aquire S mode.
-The external debugger should not twist the chain since it might slience or mis-fire the breakpoint exception in M mode.
-However, it is hard for implementation the check the whole chain when configuring trigger in a chian.
-To simply it, only M mode debug privilge can mofify triggers in a chian.
+There might be the case that the triggers are chained up across privilege levels (e.g. from S mode to M mode), while the external debugger could only acquire S mode privilege.
+The external debugger should not twist the chain since it might silence or mis-fire the breakpoint exception in M mode.
+However, it is hard for implementation the check the whole chain when configuring trigger in a chain.
+To simply it, only M mode debug privilege can modify triggers in a chain.

-tdata1.m/s/u/vs/vu enables triggers for privilege modes
+tdata1.m/s/u/vs/vu accessibility in different privilege levels
 ---
 | dbgen (bit3) | dbgv (bit2) | dbgprv (bit0-1) | configurable fields from debug mode |
 | ------------ | ----------- | --------------- | ----------------------------------- |